MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/azure-stack-edge-pattern-cross-cloud-scaling.md

 ---
-title: Cross-cloud scaling pattern for the intelligent edge with Azure Stack
+title: Cross-cloud scaling pattern for the intelligent edge with Azure Stack | Microsoft Docs
 description: Learn about the cross-cloud scaling pattern for the intelligent edge with Azure Stack
 author: BryanLa
 ms.service: azure-stack
 ms.topic: article
 ms.date: 10/31/2019